-- Always act in the School's best interests and avoid all situations in which a potential or actual conflict of interest arises in relation to the performance of a staff member's duties. - Declare any real or perceived conflict between your own financial or personal interests and the School's interests. - Report any situation to the Headmaster where a superior or a colleague with an identified conflict seeks to unduly influence a decision.
+- Always act in the School's best interests and avoid all situations in which a potential or actual conflict of interest arises in relation to the performance of a staff member's duties. - Declare any real or perceived conflict between your own financial or personal interests and the School's interests. - Request and obtain from the Headmaster written approval prior to engaging in any form of paid secondary employment or private profit making business activity outside your official school duties. - Report any situation to the Headmaster where a superior or a colleague with an identified conflict seeks to unduly influence a decision.